Amazing Home Tour | High End Look on a Budget

 The kitchen wont be included in our home tour today as the entirety is in the original basic builders grade state.
 However we have some big plans for this space!

-But for now, I have to be patient as we finish the basement projects first.
+But for now, I have to be patient as we finish other projects first.
 (Our home can only handle being torn up so much at a given time!)

 Mudroom